 Because if we don’t say something is bad, how can you trust us when we say something is good?

-Malt’s run by Mark Newton, editor and writer of 99% of the content.
-Mark’s written about whisky in publications such as Whisky Magazine, where he’s been one of the two lead tasters for 2017, Whisky Quarterly, Fieldsports Magazine and The Scottish Sporting Gazette, has been a whisky judge at the Global World Whisky Masters, and occasionally writes tasting notes for the retailer Abbey Whisky.
+Malt is run by Mark Newton, who’s written about whisky in publications such as Whisky Magazine, where he’s been one of the two lead tasters for 2017, Whisky Quarterly, Fieldsports Magazine and The Scottish Sporting Gazette, has been a whisky judge.
 He’s an experienced writer, having published several mass market genre novels, numerous short stories and magazine articles, and has even written for BBC Radio 4.
 For his day job, he works as a content specialist (so, more writing).
 Keep in touch on Instagram, on Twitter or Facebook.

 For the sake of full transparency, Mark’s also involved in communications work for Renegade Spirits’ Waterford Distillery as well as the Renegade Rum operation, which is focussed currently on CaneCo.
 He may shed more light on this if you ask him…